 Isabella’s Homes is a Mental Health Supported Accommodation Service for men and women living with long-term severe mental illness.
 People who use the service will be over the age of 18 to 65.
-They will be planning to return to independent living in the community following rehabilitation in hospital or residential care.
+They will be planning to return to independent living in the community, following rehabilitation in hospital or residential care.

 The business owner, Natasha, is new to the Black Country and needed help gaining the right contacts and making connections in areas such as recruitment, in order to find individuals with specific skills and qualifications.

-BCGH signposted a number of relevant support programmes, as well as providing some key contacts related to her business needs.
-Jayne Shields, Business Support Manager at the Black Country Chamber of Commerce, helped steer Natasha throughout the complete business side of her operation, allowing her to turn her vision into a reality.
+The company was then referred to the Business Support team at the Black Country Chamber of Commerce, they helped to steer Natasha throughout the business side of her operation, enabling her to turn her vision into a reality.